ewilan-riviere/drone/README.md

 APP_PORT=3000
 ```

+- If you change `ENDPOINT`, you have to adapt the webhook configuration of your repository.
 - Change `APP_PORT` if you want to point to another port.
 - You can let `SECRET_KEY` empty if you don't want to use a secret key (for GitLab it's `Secret token`, for GitHub it's `Secret`, for Bitbucket it's `Secret`, for Gitea it's `Secret`).
 If you set a secret key, you need to set it in the webhook configuration of your repository, otherwise the deployment will not work.